anusha-awan/pearls-aqi-predictor/README.md

 ## 🔮 72-Hour Forecast

-The system generates hourly AQI predictions for the next 72 hours.
+The system generates hourly AQI predictions for the next **72 hours**.

-The prediction process uses recursive forecasting, where predicted future values can become part of the input for later predictions.
+The final forecasting pipeline uses **recursive forecasting**, allowing predicted future values to become inputs for subsequent predictions.

 The dashboard provides: